 - 4 MIN READ -

-Writing an effective LMS RFP (Request For Proposal) not only requires a good understanding of your learners’ needs, but also an understanding of LMS capabilities, and an awareness of the eLearning market.
+Writing an effective Learning Management System (LMS) RFP (Request For Proposal) not only requires a good understanding of your learners’ needs, but also an understanding of LMS capabilities, and an awareness of the eLearning market.
 With so much to consider in terms of content and objectives, the process of actually designing and writing your RFP can become overwhelming.
 This article will cover how to start developing a solid foundation for your RFP, but you can find our in-depth webinar covering the best practices for your RFP if you are keen on the world’s most popular open source LMS.

 1. Define your training needs and goals

-Before undertaking an analysis of LMS platforms or vendors, the most important, fundamental requirement of an RFP is to accurately define your needs.
+Before undertaking an analysis of LMS platforms or vendors, the most important, fundamental requirement of an LMS RFP is to accurately define your needs.
 Without a clear understanding of what you hope to gain from acquiring a new LMS, the process of selecting a provider becomes more difficult, the closer you come to making a selection.

 Knowing your learning needs, especially your longer-term learning goals, is no easy task.
 But reaching out to educators, management, and learners themselves can help to form a picture of your current gaps in resources and skills.
 LMS providers can also aid this discussion, by highlighting how various LMS capabilities apply to your training programs.
 Whether it’s a specific kind of learner discussion forum or the ability to conduct fine-grain reporting, it’s worth taking the time to perform an assessment of which training needs are the biggest priority.
-Discover more about The Most Beneficial Learning Metrics for eLearning and Why You Should Track Them from this article.
+(Discover more about The Most Beneficial Learning Metrics for eLearning and Why You Should Track Them from this article.)

 2. Be clear on how an LMS will meet your objectives

-Once you’ve assessed your requirements of an LMS, the next logical stage of writing an RFP is to run a detailed checklist of the capabilities and services you’re looking for, against what the various LMS providers can offer (for information on what LMS is all about, read our article What is LMS (Learning Management System)?)
+Once you’ve assessed your requirements of an LMS, the next logical stage of writing an RFP for your eLearning platform is to run a detailed checklist of the capabilities and services you’re looking for, against what the various LMS providers can offer (for information on what LMS is all about, read our article What is LMS (Learning Management System)?)
 It can be easier, and more efficient, to begin by discounting options that you don’t feel meet your needs.
 Is an LMS a proprietary system, when you’re looking for a cloud-based, open source LMS?
 Do you need a high degree of UI customizability?
 Discounting vendors that can’t meet your requirements allows you to get down to the more important business of deciding between viable options.

 3. Know your plugins